p4lang/behavioral-model/docs/simple_switch.md

   effect using `transition select` statements to branch to different parser states, each of which can have its own distinct code.

+In the `v1model` architecture, a packet reaching the `reject` parser state, e.g. because it failed a `verify` call, is _not_ automatically dropped.
+Such a packet will begin `Ingress` processing with the value of the `parser_error` standard metadata field equal to the error that occurred.
+Your P4 code can direct such packets to be dropped if you wish, but you may also choose to write code that will do other things with such packets, e.g. send a clone of them to a control CPU for further analysis or error logging.

+`p4c` plus `simple_switch` does not support transitioning to the `reject` state explicitly in the source code.
+It can only do so via failing a call to `verify`.

+### Restrictions on code in the `VerifyChecksum` control

 The `VerifyChecksum` control is executed just after the `Parser` completes, and just before the `Ingress` control begins.  `p4c` plus `simple_switch` only support a sequence of calls to the